Book unique cabins, vacation rentals, and more on Airbnb

 Surrounded by the oak-covered slopes of Ouachita National Forest, Mena is the perfect basecamp for exploring Arkansas’ great outdoors.
 There’s a myriad of ways to enjoy this open-air playground.
 West of town, Rich Mountain is the state’s second-highest peak, with jaw-dropping panoramic views.
 For the adventurous, there are raging whitewaters to navigate by kayak in Cossatot River State Park, or more peaceful trips can be taken down the Ouachita River.
 Founded in 1896 as a railroad township and then a timber and agriculture hub, Mena also has plenty of history and culture to explore.
 The main street is lined with saloon-style awnings, and the restored Mena Depot Center now houses a town museum and information center.
 The Ouachita Little Theatre, based in an original 1920s building, puts on a variety of live performances throughout the year.

-While Mena attracts visitors during all four seasons, the best time to visit is from March to May and from September to November, when the weather is ideal for a breadth of outdoor activities.
+While Mena attracts visitors during all four seasons, the best time to stay in one of the area’s cabins is from March to May and from September to November, when the weather is ideal for a breadth of outdoor activities.
 Spring has arrived when Mena’s iconic Bradford Pear trees burst into pale pink blossoms and purple tulips sprout in the local gardens.
 Spring is the season when Arkansas’ wildlife comes out to play — don’t be surprised to spot deer, fox, coyote, and bear on your hike.
 This outdoorsy town is also known for its scenic beauty during autumn, best observed from the many local lookout points or scenic byways.

 Queen Wilhelmina State Park offers a blend of wildlife, nature, and history spread across 460 acres in the Ouachita Mountains.
 The Lovers’ Leap Trail leads hikers on a brief but intimate 1.3-mile wooded loop trail marked by stone pathways and wooden bridges and culminating at a platform overlooking the slopes and valleys.
 The rest of the park offers campsites, picnic areas, trails, and an old fire tower at the peak of Rich Mountain.